Vickers Valiant: Design

 The centre fuselage of the Valiant had a main backbone beam to support the weight of the two widely-set wing spars and five fuel cells in the upper fuselage.
 The bomb bay was also in the lower half of the centre fuselage.
 The aft fuselage used a semi-monocoque structure, being lighter than the centre fuselage; the Boulton-Paul-produced electro-hydraulic power units for the ailerons, elevators, and rudder were contained within this space.
 The tail, which was attached to the rear fuselage was tapered rather than swept back, the horizontal tailplane was mounted well up the vertical fin to keep it clear of the engines' exhaust.
 The tailcone contained an ARI 5800 Orange Putter tail warning radar.

-The main structural components, spars and beams of the Valiant had been constructed from a zinc/magnesium/copper aluminium alloy called DTD683 in the UK.
-The Valiant had been designed with a 'Safe-Life' strategy; this combination of 'Safe-Life' and DTD683 came to be viewed as a severe mistake.
-In 1956, a publication within the Journal of the Institute of Metals condemned the material DTD683 as being unstable and capable of catastrophic failure when stressing the airframe close to its design limits.
-The "Safe-Life" design strategy was dismissed by a Lockheed engineer in a talk given to the Royal Aeronautical Society in 1956, because it did not guarantee safety from catastrophic failure.
+The main structural components, spars and beams of the Valiant had been constructed from a quaternary zinc/magnesium/copper/chromium aluminium alloy called D.T.D.
+683 in the UK.
+The Valiant had been designed with a 'Safe-Life' strategy; this combination of 'Safe-Life' and D.T.D.
+683 came to be viewed as a severe mistake.
+In 1956, a paper published in the Journal of the Institute of Metals condemned the alloy D.T.D.
+683 as being unstable and capable of catastrophic failure when stressing the airframe close to its design limits.
+The "Safe-Life" design strategy was dismissed by the Chief Structures Engineer of Lockheed at in a talk given to the Royal Aeronautical Society in 1956, because it did not guarantee safety from catastrophic failure.

 The Valiant B.1 could carry a 10000 lb nuclear weapon or up to 21 1000 lb conventional bombs in its bomb bay.
 It was designed for the early fission-based nuclear weapons and also the newer and larger thermonuclear hydrogen bombs.
 A "clean" Valiant (one without underwing tanks) could climb straight to 50,000 ft after takeoff unless it had heavy stores in the large bomb bay.

 In the aerial reconnaissance role, a camera crate would be installed in the bomb bay, along with a pair of cameras set into the fuselage and larger rear fuel tanks to extend the aircraft's endurance.
 Large external fuel tanks under each wing with a capacity of 1650 Impgal, could be used to extend range; an auxiliary fuel tank could also be installed in the forward area of the bomb bay; the external wing tanks were fitted as standard on Valiants that were operated as aerial refuelling tankers.
 For receiving fuel, a fixed refuelling probe was fitted onto the aircraft's nose, this was connected to the fuel tanks via a pipe running along the outside of the canopy to avoid penetrating the pressure cabin.